tessgi/TessGiWebsite/content/pages/data-analysis/data-access.md

 ## Main data products

-A variety of data products from TESS will be archived at MAST for guest investigators.
+A variety of data products from TESS will be archived at MAST for use by the community.

 ### Full frame images (FFIs)
 A Full Frame Image (FFI) is a collection of science and [collateral](#collateral-data) pixels observed simultaneously.
 A single FFI is the full set of all science and collateral pixels across all CCDs of a given camera.
 FFIs will be taken every 30 minutes during science operations.